HardNet: Hard-Constrained Neural Networks with Universal Approximation Guarantees: Experiments

-In this experiment, we demonstrate the efficacy of \methodaff{} on a problem involving fitting a continuous function $f:[-2,2]\rightarrow\mathbb{R}$ shown in Fig.~\ref{fig:exp_toy}.
+In this experiment, we demonstrate the efficacy of \methodaff{} and the expressive power of input-dependent constraints on a problem involving learning a function $f:[-2,2]\rightarrow\mathbb{R}$ with piecewise constraints shown in Fig.~\ref{fig:exp_pwc}.
 The function outputs are required to avoid specific regions defined over separate subsets of the domain $[-2,2]$.
-These constraints can be expressed as a single input-dependent affine constraint on the function output.
-The models are trained on 50 labeled data points randomly sampled from $[-1.2,1.2]$; see Appendix~\ref{appendix:toy} for details.
+An arbitrary number of such piecewise constraints can be captured by a single input-dependent affine constraint.
+The models are trained on 50 labeled data points randomly sampled from $[-1.2,1.2]$; see Appendix~\ref{appendix:pwc} for details.
+Additionally, we assess \methodaff{} with more complex constraints in which each regime is governed by both upper and lower bounds (or, in the degenerate case, an equality) in Appendix~\ref{appendix:pwcbox}.

-As shown in Fig.~\ref{fig:exp_toy} and Table~\ref{tab:toy}, \methodaff{} consistently satisfies the hard constraints throughout training and achieves better generalization than the baselines, which violate these constraints.
+As shown in Fig.~\ref{fig:exp_pwc} and Table~\ref{tab:pwc}, \methodaff{} consistently satisfies the hard constraints throughout training and achieves better generalization than the baselines, which violate these constraints.
 Especially at the boundaries $x\!=\!-1$ and $x=1$ in the initial epoch results, the jumps in DC3's output value, caused by DC3's correction process, insufficiently reduce the constraint violations.
-The performance of its iterative correction process heavily depends on the number of gradient descent steps and the step size, DC3 requires careful hyperparameter tuning unlike \methodaff{}.
+The performance of its iterative correction process heavily depends on the number of gradient descent steps and the step size.
+DC3 requires careful hyperparameter tuning unlike \methodaff{}.